 Climate Change Levy (CCL)

 CCL is a Government-imposed tax to encourage reduction in gas emissions and greater efficiency of energy used for business or non domestic purposes.
-The tax is chargeable on units (kWhs) used, and is applied only when electricity consumption exceeds 33 kWh per day during a bill period.
+The tax is chargeable on units (kWhs) used, and is applied only when electricity consumption exceeds 33 kWh per day during a bill period or 145kWh for gas.
 You’ll see CCL as a separate charge on your bill.
-If your usage is at or below 33kWh per day, or you are supplied on our Renewable contract, CCL will not be charged.
+If your usage is at or below 33kWh per day for electricity or 145kWh per day for gas, or you are supplied on our Renewable contract, CCL will not be charged.

 Value Added Tax (VAT)